Singulink/Singulink.Enums/README.md

 | AsStringSingle_EnumsNet           |   4.0529 ns | 0.0087 ns | 0.0082 ns |
 | AsStringSingle_System             |   5.6126 ns | 0.0113 ns | 0.0105 ns |
 |---------------------------------- |-------------|-----------|-----------|

-* Split flag values and strings are returned in descending order based on the highest bits set first, with any remainder added to the end.
-You also have the option to return all matching flags or just the minimal set of flags that can be combined to form the original value.
-This differs from Enums.Net and system methods as this is usually what developers want.
 ```

+\* Split flags and flags converted to strings are returned in descending order based on the highest bits set first (with any remainder added to the end).
+This behavior differs from Enums.Net and system methods as this is usually what developers want.
+You also have the option to return all matching flags or just the minimal set of flags that can be combined to form the original value (see [`SplitFlagsOptions`](https://www.singulink.com/Docs/Singulink.Enums/api/Singulink.Enums.SplitFlagsOptions.html)).